HOUSTON (AP) Texans tackle Vince Wilfork is speaking out after a childhood friend was shot and killed by a police officer on Sunday.

 Corey Jones, who is black, died after he was shot three times by a plainclothes officer near his broken-down vehicle in Palm Beach Gardens, Florida, according to his lawyers.
-The police chief has said the officer was "suddenly confronted by an armed subject," but it comes after a number of high-profile cases involving the use of force by police officers against African-Americans.
+The police chief has said the officer was ''suddenly confronted by an armed subject,'' but the incident comes after a number of high-profile cases involving the use of force by police officers against African-Americans.

-Wilfork is from Boynton Beach, about 20 miles south of Palm Beach Gardens, and said he was so close to Jones that he considers him family and that he plans to visit his relatives when Houston travels to play Miami this weekend.
+Wilfork is from Boynton Beach, a two-hour drive south of Palm Beach Gardens, Florida, and said he was so close to Jones that he considers him family and that he plans to visit his relatives when Houston travels to play Miami this weekend.

 The 33-year-old Wilfork, who is in his 12th season in the NFL, thought it was important to use his celebrity to shine light on this situation.